MPourjam/MSD-Documents/docs/source/Registration/sample_submit.rst

 III.
 Uploading Template
 ^^^^^^^^^^^^^^^^^^^^^^^

 Now that we have filled the Excel template it's time to upload it and register our samples to MSD.
-In order to upload your filled Excel you need to go to
+In order to upload the filled Excel you need to go to
 **Submit** tab -> **Samples** sub-tab -> **Register Template**.
-There you can *Browse* your computer for your filled Excel template and by clicking
+There you can *Browse* your computer for the filled Excel template, clicking
-**Upload Samples** button you introduce your samples to MSD.
+**Upload Samples** button will introduce the samples to MSD.